 Audit focus

 The primary risk identified for the portfolio relates to the management and oversight of the distributed network of overseas posts.
-Coordinated operation is required for these posts to operate most effectively during international events such as responding to the COVID-19 pandemic.
+Coordinated operation is required for these posts to operate most effectively during international events.

 Specific risks in the Foreign Affairs and Trade portfolio relate to governance, service delivery, grants administration and financial management.